Elaelaela1001/app-dev/README.md

 # app-dev
 My first repository
-# My Favorite Series: **Stranger Things**
+# My Favorite Series: **Harry Potter**

-**Stranger Things** is a science fiction and horror series created by the Duffer Brothers.
-It’s one of the most thrilling and nostalgic shows I’ve ever watched!
+**Harry Potter** is a fantasy series written by J.K.
+Rowling.
+It follows the journey of a young wizard, Harry, as he discovers his magical heritage and battles the dark wizard Voldemort.

 ## Why I Love It

-- **Great storytelling** with suspense and mystery
+- **Magical world-building** that feels real
-- *Amazing characters* with deep development
+- *Inspiring friendships* and loyalty
-- A mix of **sci-fi, horror, and 80s nostalgia**
+- Themes of **courage, sacrifice, and love**
-- Incredible soundtrack and special effects
+- A story that grows darker and deeper over time

 ## Main Characters

-1. Eleven
+1. Harry Potter
-2. Mike Wheeler
+2. Hermione Granger
-3. Will Byers
+3. Ron Weasley
-4. Dustin Henderson
+4. Albus Dumbledore
-5. Lucas Sinclair
+5. Lord Voldemort

 ## Favorite Quote

-> “Friends don’t lie.” — Eleven
+> “Happiness can be found even in the darkest of times, if one only remembers to turn on the light.” — Albus Dumbledore

 ## Learn More

-You can find more about the series on [Netflix's official page](https://www.netflix.com/title/80057281).
+You can read more about the series on [Wizarding World’s official site](https://www.wizardingworld.com/).

 ---